Who am I, and what do I know about trade marks and how many of your problems is this going to resolve.

 How are trade marks protected?

 Most countries have legislation to confer a statutory monopoly on trade marks which have been registered with the relevant intellectual property office in accordance with local law.
-In the UK that is the UK Intellectual Property Office (“UKIPO”) and in the EU trade marks can be registered either on a national (country by country) basis protecting individual countries or as a unitary registration protecting the whole of the EU.
+In the UK that is the UK Intellectual Property Office (“UKIPO”) and in the EU trade marks can be registered either on a national (country by country) basis protecting individual countries or as a unitary registration deposited with the EUIPO protecting the whole of the EU.

 In the UK traders who have established a protectable goodwill in signs linked to or used in their business can seek a court order preventing other traders from “Passing Off” their goods or business as that protected by the goodwill.
-As discussed above, it is important to recognise that in both the UK and the EU it is not the first trader to start using a trade mark who will be deemed entitled to its continued use but the first to register it in good faith.
+Even so, it is important to recognise that in both the UK and the EU it is not the first trader to start using a trade mark who will be deemed entitled to its continued use but the first to register it in good faith.

 What can be protected.